18F/joining-18f/pages/who-we-are-hiring.md

 **Acquisition Specialist**

-Acquisition specialists help teams support digital services through procurement efforts, investigate other agencies’ tools and processes to find opportunities to improve results; and work with contracting officers to help procure goods and services for 18F and 18F partner agencies.
+Acquisition specialists help teams support digital services through procurement efforts, investigate other agencies’ tools and processes to find opportunities to improve results, and work with contracting officers to help procure goods and services for 18F and 18F partner agencies.

 **Data Architect**
-Data architects on the 18F Consulting team,  help agencies liberate and embrace their data, equip them with profound insights drawn from that data, empowering them to more effectively fulfill their mission.
+Data architects on the 18F consulting team help agencies liberate and embrace their data, equip them with profound insights drawn from that data, empowering them to more effectively fulfill their mission.

 **Practical Dev**

-Practical Devs on the 18F consulting team provide broad development expertise and use their consultative know-how to help agencies by conducting workshops and protosketching sessions to build out proofs-of-concept and prototypes
+Practical devs on the 18F consulting team provide broad development expertise and use their consultative know-how to help agencies by conducting workshops and protosketching sessions to build out proofs-of-concept and prototypes.

 ### Delivery Team